AceAkki/letsPlayTenzies/README.md

 # LetsPlayTenzies

 Welcome to **LetsPlayTenzies**!
 A simple, **minimalistic** dice game where you have to roll and match the dice to a specific value.
-It’s a fast-paced game that challenges your luck and skill, with no distractions—just pure gameplay!
+It’s a fast-paced game that challenges your luck and skill, with no distraction.
+Just pure gameplay!

 ## Features
 - **Minimalistic Gameplay:** A straightforward, no-frills experience.
 Roll the dice and try to get all dice to the same value to win.